 The ECU tendon is essential in stabilising the outside or ulnar aspect of the wrist.
-The ECU tendon can be injured in active individuals or athletes, causing ECU tendonitis, tear and snapping.
+It can be injured in active individuals or athletes, causing ECU tendonitis, tear, and snapping.
 What are ECU tendonitis symptoms, and how do we treat it?

 What is the Extensor Carpi Ulnaris tendon?